KasiaKab/roadmap-2025-2027/tasks/backlog-m05.md

-# Backlog — M05: IT & Networking Foundations (Nov 2025)
+# Backlog — M05: IT & Networking Foundations

 **Goal:**
 Build a solid understanding of networking, cloud fundamentals, and VPC design before moving into DevOps.